strausmann/ChocolateyPackages/docs/packages/dellbiosprovider.md

 ---

-The 'Dell Command | PowerShell Provider' provides native configuration capability of Dell Optiplex, Latitude, Precision, XPS Notebook and Venue 11 systems within PowerShell.
+The **Dell PowerShell Provider** provides native configuration capability of Dell Optiplex, Latitude, Precision, XPS Notebook and Venue 11 systems within PowerShell.

 **Please Note**: This is an automatically updated package.
 If you find it is out of date by more than a day or two, please contact the maintainer(s) and let them know the package is no longer updating correctly.